WebAssembly/design/Semantics.md

 ## Unreachable

-  * `unreachable`: An expression which can take on any type, and which, if executed, always traps.
-It is intended to be used for example after calls to functions which are known by the producer not to return (otherwise the producer would have to create another expression with an unused value to satisfy the type check).
+  * `unreachable`: An instruction which always traps.
+    It is intended to be used for example after calls to functions which are known by the producer not to return.
     This trap is intended to be impossible for user code to catch or handle, even in the future when it may be possible to handle some other kinds of traps or exceptions.